ios-covi-team/BLE-Connection/README.md

 - iOS Deployment target 10.0 and above
 - Support Swift and Objective-C

-## Edit Service and Characteric UUID
+## Edit Service and Characteristic UUID
 - Check BLEDefines.h

 ## How to extract to framework